spiraldb/vortex/README.md

 * UTF8
 * List
 * Struct
-* Date/Time/DateTime/Duration: TODO
+* Date/Time/DateTime/Duration: TODO (in-progress, currently partially supported)
 * FixedList: TODO
 * Union: TODO

 ### Canonical/Flat Encodings

-Vortex includes a base set of encodings that are designed to be zero-copy with Apache Arrow.
+Vortex includes a base set of "flat" encodings that are designed to be zero-copy with Apache Arrow.
 These are the canonical representations of each of the logical data types.
 The canonical encodings currently supported are:

 * Null